 Each replication server and directory server within a single data center has the same group ID.

-There is a unique group ID for the entire data center (one group ID per data center).
+The entire data center has a unique group ID (one group ID per data center).

 Figure 2-3 shows a disaster recovery deployment that includes two data centers with different group IDs.